 The constant staring by Croatian locals was extremely off putting.
 I’ve been to over 25 countries and I’ve never in my life felt so uncomfortable.
 My crew and I did have a positive experience with two Croatians that had adopted sisters from the Congo.
 Seeing the joy on the little girls’ faces because they were able to speak to people that looked like them made the entire trip worth it.
 However, I genuinely hope that they’re treated better in the country growing up than we were while on our trip.

 9. If you want to explore Croatia, this is not the trip for you.
 My favorite day of the entire week was one we spent exploring the island of Vis.
 Outside of this day our schedules were packed with Yacht Week parties and sailing.
 This gave us little to no time to explore the various islands we traveled to.

 10. If you attended a PWI, you’ve had at least 4 years of preparation for this week.
 Channel the patience you used to get through that experience for this trip.
 Remember how you felt getting dragged to that Phi Beta Mayo basement party freshmen year?
 Multiply that experience over 7 days.

 The purpose of this article is not to dissuade any Black people from attending Yacht Week.
 And all of these opinions are mine alone.
 However I feel I have an obligation to deliver the real real to my readers.

 If you’re still interested in attending I hope you have a great trip and are thoroughly prepared.
 May Black Jesus, Auntie Maxine, and the force be with you.

-*This is the 3rd article of a 3 part series I did on The Yacht Week.
-I previously covered booking the yacht here, planning and preparation (flight, lodging, and budget) will be discussed next week, and finally this is my post trip recap.
+*This is the 2nd article of a 2 part series I did on The Yacht Week.
+I previously covered booking the yacht here and this is my post trip recap.